Tel: 07538 367275

 As part of your ceremony we can include a symbolic action such as a family candle, tree planting or sand ceremony.
 These rituals offer stunning visual and kinaesthetic elements to a ceremony, and can make for a truly memorable experience for all involved.

-Please note that a naming or welcoming ceremony has no legal status and does not replace the statutory requirement to register the birth of your child.
+Please note that a naming ceremony has no legal status and does not replace the statutory requirement to register the birth of your child.
 You must register the birth within 42 days, at your local register office.

 Click below to find out more about registering a birth at your local register office.